The other pages are:

 - Bullying a Dragon: Joined Cordelia in picking on and insulting Buffy despite both girls knowing that she burned her last high school's gym down.

-- Butt-Monkey: She just can't do anything right.
+- Butt-Monkey: She just can't do anything right, and absolutely everyone lets her know about it.

 - Celeb Crush: "No threesomes!
 Unless it's boy, boy, girl.
 Or Charlize Theron."